siyalight/xblog/readme.md

 how-to-install-my-blog ：[https://lufficc.com/blog/how-to-install-my-blog](https://lufficc.com/blog/how-to-install-my-blog)

 <br>
-A fast and powerful blog system powed by laravel 5.3.
+A fast and powerful blog system powered by laravel 5.3.
 Click [here](https://lufficc.com/blog) to view.

 This blog is for my own use.
 I used to use hexo and github pages as my blog, but it's not flexible.
 Thus I write this blog.
 What I want to say is laravel is the best php framework I've ever seen.